-The company incurred a loss for the period of EUR401,412 (year ended 30 April 2022 loss of EUR392,088).
-The losses incurred by the Company and the short-term cash flow requirements have been financed by the immediate parent company and related parties, and such balances due are expected to continue to form part of the Company's financing structure.
-Funds previously raised through the issue of bonds on the Maltese Stock Exchange are also being used on the project.

-For this reason, the directors have adopted the going concern basis in preparing these financial statements.
+The company registered a profit for the year of EUR1,557,159 (2023: loss of EUR401,412).
+Previous losses incurred by the Company and the short-term cash flow requirements had been financed by the immediate parent company and related parties during the construction phase of the project.
+With the commencement of operations, the Company is expected to generate sufficient profits and cashflows over the long term and thus the directors have adopted the going concern basis in preparing these financial statements.